 Despite the revised National Framework (October 2018) appearing to promise transparency and consistency in assessments and decision-making, NHS England’s own data shows a continual downward trend in the number of people found or remaining eligible for non-Fast Tracked NHS CHC.
 Securing or retaining an award of NHS CHC is valuable for clients because it results in non-means tested funding for care at home or in a care home setting.
 However fewer than 55,000 adults in England are currently assessed as eligible.
 NHS England data reveals that only 1 in 5 local appeals are successful.

-New for 2019, this webinar, aimed at private client advisors and those working in Professional Deputy and Court of Protection teams, will guide you through the issues that should be considered when considering state funding options for your clients and when to challenge NHS CHC funding decisions.
+This webinar, aimed at private client advisors and those working in Professional Deputy and Court of Protection teams, will guide you through the issues that should be considered when considering state funding options for your clients and when to challenge NHS CHC funding decisions.